D3lt4lph4/papers/docs/imageseg/squeezeseg2.md

 ## Brief

 This is the article following [SqueezeSeg](https://arxiv.org/abs/1710.07368).
-They bring multiple improvements, both regarding the network architecture and training and the usage of generated data.
+They bring multiple improvements, both regarding the network architecture and training and the usage of generated data (reduce domain shift).

 They add four modules (Batch Normalization, LiDAR mask, focal loss, CAM module) to the network architecture to get about 7 points improvement on average on segmentation of the objects.
 And they also add four modules (Learned Intensity Rendering, Geodesic Correlation Alignment, Progressive Domain Calibration, CAM module) to correct as much as possible the domain gap between the generated data (GTAV) and the target domain (Kitti).
 With this,  they improve the detection on the Kitti dataset with a network trained on generated data by about 27 points.